benyamindsmith/ig_degree_betweenness_py/README.md

 ![](./sp_communities_matplotlib.png)

-To run this code in the terminal on an input edge list in [NCOL](https://igraph.org/c/html/0.9.7/igraph-Foreign.html) format that is tab separated, run:
+To run this code in the terminal on an input edge list in [NCOL](https://igraph.org/c/html/0.9.7/igraph-Foreign.html) format that is tab separated (see *edgelist.txt*), run:

 ## Terminal Usage